Course syllabus

 Students will receive a score for each learning outcome representing the proportion of questions matched with that outcome that received a satisfactory assessment across all assignments.
 The outcome will be assessed as follows:

-‘fully met’ if the proportion is at least 0.8
+‘fully met’ if the score is at least 0.8

 ‘unmet’ otherwise